 The computational burden of these indices is satisfactory for small to moderate data sets but not attainable for large datasets.
 Therefore Duan, Cabrera (2023) introduced weighted versions of the PP indices computed over data nuggets.
 They showed that the “most interesting” projections found by the Natural Hermite index on large datasets are identical to those found by the weighted version of the index over data-nuggets.

 In our case we are interested in comparing d-dimensional projections of two p-dimensional samples where d < p.
 For this we are introducing a differential version of the Hermite index for comparing any two d-dimensional distributions f1y and f2y.
-Let fy=f1y+f2y 2 .
+Let fy be the estimate of combined data distribution.
+It could be estimated by combined data or by the average of two distributions f1y+f2y 2.
 The differential Hermite index for two distributions is given by the following formula: